 Complete Subject backlists (or backlist pick and choose selections with a minimum of 25 titles) are available for purchase at discounts starting at 25%.
 Concurrent user/perpetual license.
 MARC records included.
 Includes Textbooks.

 Libraries can order any eBook either directly from Equinox or via their usual library supplier.
 No discounts apply.
 Titles are sold under a concurrent user/perpetual license.
 MARC records included.

 4. PDA Option

 We also offer a Patron Driven selection/ordering option whereby a library is given access to all available titles in a subject area (or to an specific list of titles of the library’s choice subject to a minimum of 20 titles) initially on a on a non-concurrent use basis (until purchase). an order is initiated once a title has been viewed twice.
 Billing takes place automatically once the purchase is triggered and purchases are billed at the regular list price and are acquired under a perpetual license.
 A deposit of £375/$500 per subject package is required to be set against purchases.
 MARC Records included.
 Minimal DRM.
 Textbooks are excluded.

 Consortia receive a 5% commission for electronic collection orders.
 Packages can be tailored for Consortia.

 Vendors receive 5% commission except for print-add on orders which are not further discounted.

-For pricing options, consortium arrangements and free institutional 30-day trials contact Yvonne Nazareth.
+For pricing options, consortium arrangements and free institutional trials contact Sarah Lee.
 Our online content (via EquinoxOnline) is accessible only after an order has been placed, the library has signed and returned their site licence, and registration has been confirmed by us.
-For a site license, contact Yvonne Nazareth.

 Discovery and Support